peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 used to indicate that there is no host available to use for e-mail delivery.

-In addition, {{?RFC2782}} states that an SVR 'Target of "." means that the service is decidedly not available at this domain.'. {{?RFC9460}}, Section 2.5 (Special Handling of "." in TargetName) expands on this, including noting that for 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or does not exist.'
+In {{?RFC2782}} an SRV 'Target of "." means that the service is decidedly not available at this domain.'. {{?RFC9460 Section 2.5}}
+(Special Handling of "." in TargetName) expands on this and also notes that for 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or does not exist.'

 # Operational Considerations